Leysingi: End of Slavery

 It is difficult to put an official end to Scandinavian slavery, but scholars identify the end of slavery around the 13th century due to the law codes written at this time showing slavery being phased out.
 Christianity laid the groundwork for Slavery being abolished.
 The church encouraged manumission of slaves and ensured rights for the freed slaves.
 There is evidence the church encouraged the Uppland Law which improved slave's condition by recognizing slave marriage and preventing the sale of Christian slaves.
 Another reason is because slave owners didn’t have to pay certain taxes that came along with slavery like paying a tax to support the ship levy and having to pay for the slaves.
 Understanding the ways in which one becomes a slave such as through capture, birth, or debt.
 The small household and agricultural work a slave were to perform.
 The circumstances for freedom.
 The ending of slavery in Scandinavia because of the church and a move to tenant farming.
 The social classes of Scandinavian society.
 The writings of Ibn Fadlan.
 These are important in understanding the background for what a Leysingi is.

-Life as a Leysigi
+Life as a Leysingi

 A Leysingi was a freed slave in Nordic society in the Middle Ages during Viking rule.
 And a thrall was an “unfree” slave, both were tenants on their owner’s land.
 Their life was mostly decided by their title as such, if a person were unfree then they could become more of a currency and inheritance rather than a slave in Nordic society.
 Many of which were traded during raids or even passed down in a family (if the slave was still alive at the time of their owner’s passing).
 In this way slaves were seen as a commodity, able to be traded to other countries.